A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

-Uncertainty quantification (UQ) can be distinguished into forward and backward uncertainty propagation (the latter being known as inverse problems or model calibration problems).
-Forward UQ aims to propagate the uncertainty of a random input vector~$\bx$ with a given density~$\pdf{\bx}$ through a physics-based, high-fidelity, numerical model to accurately and efficiently quantify the uncertainty of one or more outputs or Quantities of Interest (QoIs)~$\boldsymbol{y}$, for example in the form of their density~$\pdf{\boldsymbol{\yhf}}$.
-The random vector ~$\bx$ can represent uncertainties in model parameters, loads, excitations or boundary and initial conditions.
-For applications of practical interest its dimension is very high (in the hundreds or thousands).
-On the other hand, in backward uncertainty propagation, given a similar mathematical model and, in general, noisy observations ~$\Yobs$ of the system's output~$\bs{y}$, the goal is to estimate a vector of model inputs~$\bx$.
+Uncertainty quantification~(UQ) aims to propagate the uncertainty of a random input vector~$\bx\in\Omega_{\bx}\in\RR^d$, with a given density~$\pdf{\bx}$ through a physics-based, high-fidelity, numerical model to accurately and efficiently quantify the uncertainty of one or more outputs or quantities of interest~$\boldsymbol{y}$, for example in the form of their density~$\pdf{\yhf}$.
+The random vector~$\bx$ can represent uncertainties in model parameters, loads, excitations, or boundary / initial conditions.
+For applications of practical interest, its dimension~$\dim(\bx)$ is very high~(in the hundreds or thousands).
+On the other hand, in backward uncertainty propagation, given a similar mathematical model and, in general, noisy observations~$\Yobs$ of the system's output~$\bs{y}$, the goal is to estimate a vector of the model inputs~$\bx$.